RcppDeepState/PP/vignettes/intro_pfit.md

 ![plot of chunk example-2](figure/example-2-2.png)

 **Interpretation of some selected person-fit statistics.**

 In the second example we used the provided real dataset of the 'Adaptive Matrices Test'.
-Theses data where collected at the Unitersity of Vienna, Fakulty of Psychology, Department of Psychological Assessment.
+Theses data where collected at the Unitersity of Vienna, Fakulty of Psychology, Division of Psychological Assessment and Applied Psychometrics.
 In the second plot we used only a subset of the provided data, because the computation of the standard error (here we used a jackknife [@efron1981jackknife]) takes a while.
 @magis2012didactic and also @armstrong2007performance provide useful information for the inrepretation of the lz [@drasgow1985appropriateness] and lz* [@Snijders2001lzstar] person-fit index.
 The interpretation of the lz-values is very simple.
 The smaller (negative) the values, the stronger the indicated misfit.
 The lz-values ar asymptotically standard normally distributed. @molenaar1990many (and others) showed, that the asymptotically standard normal distrubution only holds, if the $\theta$ values are known.
 To overcome thes problem @snijders2001asymptotic intruduced his lz* person-fit index.
 The inrepration of this index does not change.
 In summary @magis2012didactic propose if the lz* index is lower than a certain critical value $z_\alpha$, than this person-fit value indicates a misfit.